lsfernandes92/hell-triangle/README.md

 # Hell Triangle

 The purpose for this repo is to solve the [Hell Triangle](https://s3.amazonaws.com/sample-login/attachments/files/000/000/465/original/HellsTriangle.pdf?1513355063) challenge using Ruby.
-Also, I am currently studying **Ruby** and that's why the reason of the chosen language.
+I am currently studying **Ruby** and that's why the reason of the chosen language.
+As well that project introduce me to the awesome RSpec syntax :).

 The challenge:
 ```